 In order to use a bcc grid in practice we have to address some inherent implementation issues.
-First, we must think about how to organize the grid in memory.
+First, we have to think about how to organize the grid in memory.
 We present a scheme which stores the sampling points in a three-dimensional array.
 The addressing scheme is of special importance, since we want to take advantage of the implicit ordering in regular grid structures.
 Next we describe the slight modifications necessary to use splatting on bcc grids.
 Here we need to address issues of interpolation.
-In order to incorporate shading in our rendering algorithm we describe two methods for estimating gradients on grid points of a bcc lattice.
+In order to incorporate shading in our rendering algorithm we describe two methods on how to estimate gradients on grid points of a bcc lattice.